Ssuranthiran0/CppND-Capstone-Function-Fractal-Plotter/README.md

 * 2. A promise and future is used in the project.
 NOT DONE
 	* A promise and future is used to pass data from a worker thread to a parent thread in the project code.

 * 3. A mutex or lock is used in the project.
-NOT DONE
+DONE Generator.cpp
 	* A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code.

 * 4. A condition variable is used in the project.
-NOT DONE
+Generator.cpp
 	* A std::condition_variable is used in the project code to synchronize thread execution.